 The London Fire Brigade (LFB) runs an annual hydrant inspection programme to check that all of London’s hydrants are in a good state of repair.
-The inspection programme runs over a three year cycle, meaning that over the course of three years every fire hydrant will have been inspected.
+The inspection programme runs over a four year cycle, meaning that over the course of four years every fire hydrant will have been inspected.
 We are able to undertake some minor repairs and maintenance in-house but any major work that involves dismantling the fire hydrant or turning off the domestic water supply has to be undertaken by the water company.

 Any defects on hydrants such as leakage or a damaged cover should be reported to the local water company as the owner of the apparatus in the first instance.